jvvyas/Final-Project/README.md

 - **Database Storage**: PostgreSQL is the database we intend to use, and we will integrate pgAdmin to display the data.

-- **Machine Learning**: SciKitLearn is the ML library we'll be using to create a classifier.
-A prediction analysis will be also done using Neural Network Model.
+- **Machine Learning**: ## Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is uses a 75-25 split.
+Machine learning models used include:
+     - Logistic Regression
+     - SVM
+     - Decision Tree
+     - Random Forest
+     - Gradient Boosting

 - **Dashboard**:  Flask template will be used with a final reporting using an  integrate TABLEAU for a fully functioning and interactive dashboard.
 Finally, it will be hosted on Google Slide.